TheAhumMaitra/Omarchy-Your-Name-Theme/Readme.md

 # Idea
 I love "Your Name" flim by "Makato Shinkai".
 So, I decided to create an amazing theme for Omarchy (My 3rd Hyprland Setup).

-# How to install
-Copy this repo's 'your-name' folder
 # Screenshots
 ![`Screenshot no.1 preview of the theme`](./screenshots/s1.png)